See the revision history at the end of this document.

 Head over to the HorlogeSkynet/thunderbird-user.js repository at GitHub and click on the user.js file, then click the 'Raw' link, then press Ctrl+S to save the file to your Thunderbird profile directory (here's the direct link).
 To verify that you placed the user.js file in the correct place, it should be in the same place as the prefs.js file.

-If you're using a user-overrides.js file, Thunderbird has no idea what the hell you're doing and so in order to apply the preferences in the user-overrides.js, copy the entire contents of the file and then paste this at the very end of the user.js file, starting on an empty line which you can add if necessary.
+If you're using a user-overrides.js file, Thunderbird has no idea what the hell that is and so in order to apply the preferences in the user-overrides.js, copy the entire contents of the file and then paste this at the very end of the user.js file beginning on an empty line which you can add if necessary.

 the prefsCleaner scrubber script

-You can grab the 'ghacks' prefsCleaner.sh (Linux) or prefsCleaner.bat (Windows) script at the GitHub - ghacksuserjs/ghacks-user.js repository.
+You can grab the 'arkenfox' prefsCleaner.sh (Linux) or prefsCleaner.bat (Windows) script at the GitHub - arkenfox/user.js/arkenfox/user.js repository.
 Click on the file name, then click the 'Raw' button, then press Ctrl+S to save it to your Thunderbird profile directory where your user.js file resides (here's the direct link for the Linux version and here's the direct link for the Windows version).
-If you're using Linux, don't forget to make the script executable.
+If you're using Linux, don't forget to make the script executable, either from a menu in your file manager or from a terminal:

 don't be a fossil